ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 When launched, the IUA Authorization Client SHALL perform HTTP GET request with the URL query parameter as defined in [Table](#5) and with the scope claims described in [Table](#6).

-If the IUA Authorization Client receives the request from the IUA Authorization Server on the callback URL conveying the authorization code, it SHALL perform the HTTP POST request with the client_id and client_secret in the HTTP authorization header to resolve the authorization code to the access token.
+If the IUA Authorization Client receives the request from the IUA Authorization Server on the callback URL conveying the authorization code, it SHALL perform the HTTP POST request with the client_id and client_secret in the HTTP authorization header field to resolve the authorization code to the access token.

 The IUA Authorization Client SHALL use the access token as defined in IUA Incorporate Access Token transaction, when performing requests to resources of the Swiss EPR<sup><a href="#4">4</a></sup>.